smurthy/beautiful-jekyll/_posts/2018-01-06-setup-phoenix-framework-in-5-minutes.md

 ```

 {: .box-warning}
-**Warning:** inotify compilation failed on webfaction if you care for live reloading.
+**Note:** inotify compilation failed on webfaction if you care for live reloading.
 Optional.

 **Scaffold a default project** with mysql database and no [brunch](http://brunch.io/)